jondowson/zkp-data-quality/README.md

 # ZKP-Data-Quality

-The largely untapped power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases.
+The power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases.

-ZKP-Data-Quality ensures integrity and privacy by providing a trustless proof of dataset quality.
+ZKP-Data-Quality leverages this powerful technology to provide a trustless proof for dataset quality.
-As such, multiple parties wishing to collaborate may proove that a given dataset met certain qualitative criteria at a given time without revealing the actual data.
+As such, a prover can guarantee that at a given time, a given dataset meets certain qualitative criteria demanded by the verifier.
+They can do this without revealing the actual data whilst ensuring integrity and privacy.

-This approach allows for more streamlined and reliable working practices both within organisations and externally.
+This approach streamlines existing collaborative approaches within organisations and also externally when dealing with third parties.
-Sharing datasets safely and reliably facilitates new opportunities and greater business value.
+Sharing datasets safely, reliably and quickly facilitates new opportunities, faster innovation cycles and greater business value.

 In addition, adherence to regulation could be more easily facilitated.
 For example, datasets used in medical trials or financial reporting could be verified as meeting specific criteria thresholds at the time of use.